 5. Select the Right Building Blocks

 What building blocks should be used to construct your new sunroom?
 For the structure’s frame, would you prefer the natural beauty and familiarity of wood?
-Do the wide range of design options, inherent sturdiness and low-maintenance nature of aluminum make it a better choice?
-What about windows?
+Does the wide range of design options, inherent sturdiness and low-maintenance nature of aluminum make it a better choice?
+What about the windows?
 After all, they’re a defining feature of any sunroom.
 Which screen will let in fresh air while keeping out bugs and debris?
 Should you opt for glass windows in vinyl frames?
 Would Florida glass offer the perfect mix of privacy, durability and affordability?
 What about the hardware for the windows and doors?
 Which options will offer smooth operation and reliability?

 6. Plan for Special Features

 Little touches can make a big difference, so it’s best to incorporate them in the design from the beginning.
 Would a ceiling fan or lights make the space more comfortable?
-What needs to happen to safely and effectively incorporate electrical outlets into your sunroom?
+What needs to happen to safely and effectively incorporate electrical outlets into your patio sunroom?
 What other special features would make the space more energy efficient or appealing?